snubwoody/www/src/articles/jujutsu.md

 │  Create README.md
 ```

 Jujutsu stores the conflicted state as a change, allowing you to continue the rest of your work, and handle the conflict whenever necessary.
 The "2-sided conflict" refers to the `main` branch and the branch being rebased.
-Merging multiple conflicting branches can result in `n-sided` conflicts. (example...)
+Merging multiple conflicting branches can result in `n-sided` conflicts.

 ```text
 <<<<<<< conflict 1 of 1